epaulia/untappedEnergy/README.md

 - **Purpose**: Show that systematic data preprocessing can deliver improvements even with basic models
 - **Learning Objective**: Emphasize that clean data and proper preprocessing often trump complex algorithms

-**Key Takeaway**: The 27.30% improvement demonstrates that investing in data quality and preprocessing can deliver immediate, substantial benefits to any ML project.
+**Key Takeaway**: The 27.30% improvement demonstrates that investing in data quality and preprocessing can deliver immediate benefits to any ML project.

 ## 🎯 Project Overview

-The goal of this project is to demonstrate the dramatic impact that proper data preprocessing can have on model performance.
+The goal of this project is to demonstrate the impact that proper data preprocessing can have on model performance.
 We compare:

 - **Baseline Model** (`base.ipynb`): Minimal preprocessing approach
 - **Improved Model** (`advanced.ipynb`): Better preprocessing pipeline